-Friday September 7 Rendez-vous at Gare TGV, Avignon at 4pm.
+Friday September 11 Rendez-vous at Gare TGV, in Avignon at 4pm.
 Drive to Uzès.
-Welcome dinner at 4 rue de la Grande Bourgade, our home for the week.
+Welcome dinner at 11 avenue Maxime Pascal, our home for the week.

-Saturday, September 8 Morning free to visit the 'grand' open air market in the Place aux Herbes.
+Saturday, September 12 Morning unguided visit to the 'grand' open air market in the Place aux Herbes.
 Lunch* and afternoon are open to explore the town's historic past, from Roman times to the present.
 A detailed map allows you to find your way through streets filled with charming shops and cafes.
-An informal cooking class precedes dinner.
+An informal cooking class at the house precedes dinner.

-Monday, September 10 We trace the route of an engineering masterpiece: the Roman aqueduct that began in Uzès, and reached its full expression at the Pont du Gard, a UNESCO world heritage site.
+Monday, September 14 We trace the route of a masterpiece of Roman engineering from the water source in Uzes to the Pont du Gard, a UNESCO world heritage site.
 There will be time to walk both the bridge and the newly accessible water course level.
 A remarkable museum in the visitor's center details how the Pont was sited, constructed and maintained.
-Then on the aquaduct's final destination, the ancient Gallo-Roman city of Nîmes for a late lunch*.
+Then on the water's final destination in the ancient Gallo-Roman city of Nîmes for a late lunch*.
 This city is home to the best preserved Roman temple in France, the Maison Carré and Les Arenes, a Roman Ampitheatre where an audioguide will introduce you to gladiatorial spectacles in vivid detail.
 We return to Uzès, for dinner in a local restaurant.